patriciaschaffer/patriciaschaffer/README.md

 - Simulating a Small Language Model: [The "Little Ocean" project](https://github.com/patriciaschaffer/about_me/tree/main/python_projects)
 - Personas created using the open source GPT-2: [GPT-2 personas](https://github.com/patriciaschaffer/agent-architect/tree/main/gpt2)
 - Personas created using the open source Mistral-7B-Instruct-v0.1-GGUF: [Mistral personas](https://github.com/patriciaschaffer/agent-architect/tree/main/mistral)

 ---

+### About Me

+I’m an early adopter of computers and the internet, always curious about the intersections of technology and human behavior.
+My journey spans education, psychology, and cutting-edge AI—especially Large Language Models (LLMs).
+I believe that understanding natural languages is key to building technology that truly serves people.
+I thought I'd come to GitHub because LLMs need more than computer science, and we should all join the conversation and build together.

+> **Motto:**
+> _"We've made mistakes with the internet.
+Let's do better with AI."_

+---